The Lands

 This day is most holy for anyone engaged in combative professions.
 Clerics of the god Teloch perform mock melees on this day in homage to their god and to all those who have fallen in battle.
 Worshippers pray for a full life followed by a quick death in combat.

 This day is important to all worshippers of Urala and anyone whose life focuses on nightly activity.
-During this day worshippers of Urala sleep or otherwise rest all day long but hold a star-gazing ceremony on both the midnight before and the midnight after this day.
-In this way the worshippers of Urala consider themselves twice as holy as the church of Olorin.
-In these nightly gatherings worshippers silently brood over the wrongs they have suffered and the woes of the life they have so far lived.
+Worshippers of Urala rest during the day while silently brooding over the wrongs they have suffered.
+They also hold a star-gazing ceremony on both the midnight before and the midnight after this day.
+In this way the worshippers of Urala consider themselves twice as holy as the church of Olarin.
+In these nightly gatherings worshippers can find some solace from the woes of life.

-It must be noted that one god – the Deliverer – has no day.
-The clerics of the Deliverer say that is because every day belongs to the Deliverer and indeed the church of the Deliverer has a hand in every funeral ceremony regardless of who the deceased may have worshipped in life.
+It may be noted that one divinity – the Deliverer – has no day.
+The clerics of the Deliverer say that is because every day belongs to death and indeed the church of the Deliverer can be involved in any funeral ceremony regardless of who the deceased may have worshipped in life.